All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 There are no shortcuts to this process, and individuals should be honest with themselves 100% of the time, constantly keeping in mind their substance use history and action plan in the case of a potential relapse.

 In most cases, individuals are encouraged to write down their plan, as well as any associated action plans and include their triggers, cravings, coping tools/mechanisms, and the contact information for any addiction support groups they may be a part of.

-When you contact Rehab 4 Alcoholism, we carry out an important assessment over the telephone.
+When you contact Rehab 4 Alcoholism, we carry out an important psychiatric assessment over the telephone.

 Our telephone advisors explain the treatment process to you and answer any questions you may have regarding the process.